-Type 3 Barricades shall be crashworthy as they are located adjacent to vehicular traffic flow and are subject to impact by errant vehicles.

-On Limited Access highways or in other situations where Type 3 Barricades may be susceptible to overturning in the wind, ballasting should be used.
+- 11 Type 3 Barricades shall be crashworthy as they are located adjacent to vehicular traffic flow and are subject to impact by errant vehicles. - 12 On Limited Access highways or in other situations where Type 3 Barricades may be susceptible to overturning in the wind, ballasting shall be used.2

-Sandbags (one 50-pound bag) may be placed on each leg of the frame of Type 3 Barricades as flat to the ground as possible to provide the required ballast.
+13 Sandbags (one 50-pound bag) may be placed on each leg of the frame of Type 3 Barricades as flat to the ground as possible to provide the required ballast.

-Ballast shall not be placed on top of any striped rail.
+- 14 Ballast shall not be placed on top of any striped rail.
 Type 3 Barricades shall not be ballasted by objects such as rocks or chunks of concrete.
 Ballast shall not extend into the accessible passage width of 60 inches.

-15 Type 3 Barricades should be used to close or partially close a road.
+Guidance: - Type 3 Barricades should be used to close or partially close a road or when shifting a travel lane more than the original lane width2.

-Type 3 Barricades used at a road closure may be placed completely across a roadway or from curb to curb.
+16 Type 3 Barricades used at a road closure may be placed completely across a roadway or from curb to curb.
 Type 3 Barricades may be used alone or in groups to close or partially close a road.

-- Where provision is made for access of authorized equipment and vehicles, a Type 3 Barricade shall be used to close a work access opening or construction entrance.1 - The responsibility for ensuring the placement of Type 3 Barricades shall be assigned to a person who will ensure proper closure at the end of each work day.1 - 1: Revision 1 4/1/2015
+- 17 Where provision is made for access of authorized equipment and vehicles, a Type 3 Barricade shall be used to close a work access opening or construction entrance.1 - 18 The responsibility for ensuring the placement of Type 3 Barricades shall be assigned to a person who will ensure proper closure at the end of each work day.1

-When a highway is legally closed but access must still be allowed for local road users, barricades usually are not extended completely across the roadway.
+19 When a highway is legally closed but access must still be allowed for local road users, barricades usually are not extended completely across the roadway.

-A sign shall be installed with the appropriate legend concerning permissible use by local road users (see Section 6F.09).
-Adequate visibility of the barricades from both directions shall be provided.
+- A sign shall be installed with the appropriate legend concerning permissible use by local road users (see Section 6F.09).
+Adequate visibility of the barricades from both directions shall be provided. - The ROAD CLOSED (R3-11) with the underneath DIRECTIONAL ARROW (W6-1) or the W6-1 alone shall be installed above the Type 3 Barricade for all lane shifts, see TTC-43 and TTC-44.2